rxt1077/resume/README.md

 # Summary

-Developer, open-source contributor, teacher, trainer, professor, and technology facilitator that has worked in almost all aspects technology from research and development in semiconductor manufacturing to training teachers on technology use in the classroom.
+Developer, IT professional, open-source contributor, high school teacher, university instructor, and technology facilitator with experience in many aspects of technology from research and development in semiconductor manufacturing, managing IT infrastructure, and training teachers on effective technology use in the classroom.

 # Work Experience

 ## New Jersey Institute of Technology (Newark, NJ)

-**Adjunct Professor** (2017-Current)
+**Adjunct Professor, Informatics Department** (2017-Current)

 I have taught IT310 E-Commerce Technology, IT420 Computer Systems and Networks, IT610 Systems Administration, and IT635 Database Administration.
 My classes are typically project-based and center around using open source software to solve real-world problems.
-All of my classes are infused with practical Linux system administation and many of them involve the use of a web framework (Ruby on Rails, Django, bottle) to create a web application that meets the needs of users.
+All of my classes are infused with practical Linux system administation and often involve the use of a web framework (Ruby on Rails, Django, bottle) to create a web application that meet the needs of users.

 ## Monroe Township Schools (Monroe, NJ)